codepr/webcrawler-from-scratch/chapter1/crawling-logic.md

 type WebCrawler struct {
 	// logger is a private logger instance logger *log.Logger
+    // linkFetcher is a LinkFetcher object, must expose Fetch and FetchLinks methods linkFetcher LinkFetcher
 	// settings is a pointer to `CrawlerSettings` containing some crawler
 	// specifications
 	settings *CrawlerSettings